Indre-V/animation-quiz/README.md

 #### Intructions

-When clicked on instructions open in a window with aclose button on the bottom.
+When clicked on instructions, a window opens with a close button on the bottom.
+This functionality is the same accross all devices.
+Instructions are written in plain English and displayed in aa list style view.

 <details><summary><b>Instructions View</b></summary>